Palau at the 2008 Summer Olympics

 Palau competed at the 2008 Summer Olympics in Beijing, China.
-Palau's Olympic delegation was led by Frank Kyota, the President of the Palau National Olympic Committee, and consisted of five athletes, three team officials and four coaches.
+Palau's Olympic delegation was led by Frank Kyota, the president of the Palau National Olympic Committee, and consisted of five athletes, three team officials and four coaches.
 This was an increase from the nation's two previous appearances at the Summer Olympic Games; four athletes had been sent to both the Sydney and Athens Games.
 Palau's Olympic team was one of the 117 that won no medals at the Games.

-Opening & closing ceremonies
+Opening and closing ceremonies

 Palau was the 119th national team to enter the Beijing National Stadium in the parade of nations during the Opening Ceremony.
 The country's flag bearer was freestyle wrestler Elgin Loren Elwais, the first Palauan athlete to have qualified for a Games based on his own performances.

 At the Closing Ceremony athletes entered in a less formal style, led by the flag bearers of all the competing nations.
 The Palauan flag was carried by swimmer Amber Yobech.